yogesh2602/Interpreting-Machine-Learning-and-Neural-Network-models/README.md

 1.Data transform notebook, to clean the data <br>
 2.Random Forest Model explanation using: Shap and Partial dependence plot <br>
 3. DNN model explanation using LIME methodology <br>

+The repo also contains an abstract describing the methods followed in this project